- Badass Adorable: Could just be the pixel/art style, but you have to admit they're all pretty cute.

 - Bullet Hell: Pretty much rivals the final boss in this sense, and that's definitely saying something.

 - Foreshadowing: The cutscene after the credits of the normal ending shows her watching the winning character sitting on the Throne, hinting that there's much more to the game than merely beating the Throne.

 - Large and in Charge: She's the biggest human character in the game.

-- What Happened to the Mouse?: In the third loop, the IDPD start mutating and their vans explode, preventing you access to the headquarters and her battle.
-Either these vans blow up to keep the mutated mooks from going back to the HQ or something horrible happened.
+- What Happened to the Mouse?: In the third loop, the IDPD start mutating and their vans explode, preventing you from gaining access to the headquarters and her battle.
+Either these vans blow up to keep the mutated mooks from going back to the HQ, or something horrible happened.